Edgett Law Firm | February 9, 2016 | Criminal Defense

 There are many defenses available to an assault charge.
 There are many questions and a variety of factors to consider.
 How reliable is the evidence?
 Was the evidence obtained lawfully?
 Were you acting in self-defense?
 As a Plano criminal defense attorney, Scott Edgett has built an esteemed reputable with the local courts and judges.
 As such, he has successfully handled over 1, 000 criminal cases.
 He can get down to the bottom of nearly any case so that we can help you obtain a favorable resolution for a serious charge as assault.

-If you have been arrested or are under investigation, please contact the Law Offices of Scott Edgett today.
+If you have been arrested or are under investigation, please contact the Edgett Law Firm today.